Sullivan Expedition: Genocide controversy

-A number of scholars have labelled the Sullivan Expedition as a genocide, arguing that Washington clearly intended to "extirpate" the Iroquois.
+A number of scholars have labelled the Sullivan Expedition as a genocide, arguing that Washington clearly intended to "extirpate" the Haudenosaunee.
 Still others, while acknowledging that aspects of the campaign were genocidal, prefer to use phrases like "ethnic cleansing."

 In Surviving Genocide, Jeffrey Ostler writes that historians "are more inclined than they once were to gesture to particular actions, events, impulses, and effects as genocidal, but genocide has not become a key concept in scholarship."
 He notes that while some scholars have argued that Washington was well aware that the campaign would cause more than just dispossession, others have questioned whether Washington had genocidal intent since he ordered Sullivan to "capture as many prisoners of every age and sex possible."